CMP2804/report/report.md

 The lifespan value is calculated inside a compute shader, which reduces the lifespan of all points by the current delta time that frame.
 This is unnecessary as each point is already being iterated over each frame to delete expired points and to calculate the world-space position.
 A compute shader solution is implemented however as it allows more control over each point without any performance cost in the future, such as animating points or calculating physics interacts with the points.

 Each frame the point material shader’s buffers are updated with the newest values for positions, normal, lifespans and colours.
-The material’s shader uses procedural instancing to allow multiple instances of a procedural mesh or particle system to be rendered efficiently.
-Within the shader the `ConfigureProcedural()` function is used to set the values of each point, with the `unity_InstanceID` used as the index of the buffers.

-To transform each point in world-space to the correct position, the fourth column of the object’s transformation matrix, which is for position (Flick, 2021, ch.
-2.3), is assigned to the corresponding position.
-The third column is set to 0.05f, which sets the scale of the object.

 ### Shader

-The point cloud procedural material uses a shader created with the Unity Shader Graph package as shown in figure 3.
+The point cloud procedural material uses a shader created with the Unity Shader Graph package as shown in figure 4.
+The shader uses procedural instancing to allow multiple instances of a procedural mesh to be rendered efficiently.
-As in the final release we use sphere meshes instead of quads, the “Circle of quads” group on figure 3 has no effect, and therefore it can be conceptually thought of as figure 4 shows.
+As in the final release we use sphere meshes instead of quads, the “Circle of quads” group on figure 4 has no effect, and therefore it can be conceptually thought of as figure 5 shows.
 The nodes do the following:
 - Position – Returns vertex position relative to the object.
 - InjectPragmas – Passes input straight to output whilst forcing the inclusion of compiler directives to allow for instancing.
 - PointTransformation – The HLSL shader which gets the correct data from the buffers and outputs it, whilst setting the transformation matrix data to set the position and scale of the point.
 - LookAtDirection – A subgraph which rotates each point so that it faces the normal.
 This is done by finding the plane for rotation and the angle to rotate it by, then using the `RotateAroundAxis` node (Erfani, 2022).

+Within the PointTransformation shader the `ConfigureProcedural()` function is used to set the values of each point, with the `unity_InstanceID` used as the index of the buffers.

+To transform each point in world-space to the correct position, the fourth column of the object’s transformation matrix, which is for position (Flick, 2021, ch.
+2.3), is assigned to the corresponding position.
+The third column is set to 0.05f, which sets the scale of the object.

 ![image](https://github.com/CMP2804/report/assets/59376295/fee888b0-ac1e-404b-9eb0-ba62e917e919)
-<sub>Figure 3 - The full shader graph shader used by the point cloud material.</sub>
+<sub>Figure 4 - The full shader graph shader used by the point cloud material.</sub>

 ![image](https://github.com/CMP2804/report/assets/59376295/0ecfe22f-e228-44f0-b85b-7c347c4ab2d8)
-<sub>Figure 4 - A simplified representation of the shader graph which excludes the circle calculation that the released game does not use.</sub>
+<sub>Figure 5 - A simplified representation of the shader graph which excludes the circle calculation that the released game does not use.</sub>

 # Testing Strategy (Stevie)
 - Detail the testing strategy the team used & how it was implemented